yliu1268/cast-workflows/targetedTR/launch_aou/README_aou.md

 # TargetTR on All of Us workbench

 All of this must be run on the workbench itself.
-Once in the workbench, launch a terminal session and to the following.
+Once in the workbench,

+Start both cromwell and cloud environment on workbench.
+Open notebook and add cromwell setup snippet.
+Run the cell and launch a terminal session adn do the following.

 1. Clone the github and navigate to the launch directory.

 ```